rapid7/nexpose-client/README.markdown

 This is the official gem package for the Ruby Nexpose API included in the Metasploit Framework.
 This version is based on SVN revision 12430.
 The upstream for this gem can be found at https://metasploit.com/svn/framework3/trunk/lib/rapid7

+For assistance with using the gem, to share your scripts, or to discuss different approaches, please visit the Rapid7 forums for Nexpose: https://community.rapid7.com/community/nexpose

 # Credits
 Rapid7 LLC